 Below are three of the most commonly built foundations that provide all of the features mentioned above, wood, concrete slab, and concrete wall.
 There are also many great online videos on Youtube which go into more detail about preparing the area, dealing with sloping ground, foudation squaring techniques etc..

 Building a foundation out of wood is simple and inexpensive making it an excellent option for most home greenhouses.
 We recommend using naturally resistant woods, such as cedar, redwood, or cypress.
 These woods contain substances that inhibit decay.
 Pressure-treated wood is also available in most areas but contains copper and is corrosive to aluminum.
 When using pressure-treated wood, a minimum 10 mil thick barrier should be placed between the wood and aluminum frame.
-Common barrier materials include polyethylene, vinyl, and plastic composite lumber, deck protector joist tape, etc..
+Common barrier materials include polyethylene film, vinyl strips, plastic composite lumber, deck protector joist tape, etc..

 The first step to building a greenhouse is constructing a foundation, but before you begin you should have a level site prepared for your greenhouse.
 We recommend using 4" x 6" or larger timbers for the foundation of a Solar Harvest, Grow More, or Cross Country greenhouse.
 The wood can be cut to size with a standard hand or power saw once it has been purchased.

 Once you have cut the wood to fit the greenhouse, lay the boards together on the ground like you are going to set the greenhouse on them (make sure you remove any rocks, sticks or dirt clogs that keep the board from laying flush on the ground).
 Set a level on top of one of the boards (shown in picture at left).
 The horizontal bubble should be in-between the 2 lines marked on the level.
 This should be done for each board to ensure that the greenhouse base is level.